elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/function-expressions.md

 ---

-### What is hoisting and how does it affect function declarations?
+### What is hoisting, and how does it affect function declarations?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Hoisting is the default behavior of moving all hoist-able declarations to the top of the current scope.</div><br />
-  <div><strong>Technical Response:</strong> Hoisting refers to the availability of function declarations and variables (with var) “at the top” of your code, as opposed to only after they are created.
-The function objects are initialized at immediately and available everywhere in your code.
+  <div><strong>Technical Response:</strong> Hoisting refers to the availability of function declarations and variables (with var) “at the top” of your code instead of only after they get created.
+The function objects are initialized immediately and available everywhere in your code.
   </div>
   </div>
 </details>

 ---

-### What is the difference in use of a function declaration verses function expression?
+### What is the difference between using a function declaration versus a function expression?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Function declarations are used to create a function in the global scope.
-A function expression is used to limit where function can be used, keep your global scope light, and maintain a clean syntax.</div><br />
+  <div><strong>Interview Response:</strong> You can use function declarations to create a function in the global scope.
+A function expression limits where a function gets used, keeps your global scope light, and maintains a clean syntax.</div><br />
   <div><strong>Technical Response:</strong> You should use function declarations when you want to create a function on the global scope and make it available throughout your code.
 Use function expressions to limit where the function is available, keep your global scope light, and maintain clean syntax.
   </div>
   </div>